-Graphics Language[TM] (IOGL) is a language that allows the user to enhance printed output from their IBM host with such graphics elements as pie charts, line charts, rotated text, circles, boxes, lines, etc. In order to use IOGL, the attached ASCII printer must be a PCL5 compatible laser or inkjet printer.
+I-O's Graphics LanguageTM (IOGL) allows user to enhance printed output from the IBM host with such graphics elements as pie charts, line charts, rotated text, circles, boxes, lines, etc. In order to use IOGL, the attached ASCII printer must be a PCL5 compatible laser or inkjet printer.

-IOGL is independent of other features, such as internally generated bar codes or font change commands.
-This means that if a font change command is followed by an IOGL command to rotate text, the text would print in the specified font.
-IOGL is also independent of regular text data.
-This allows text data to be overlaid by a graphical element, such as a shaded box.
+IOGL is independent of other I-O features,.
+This means if an I-O font change command is followed by an IOGL command to rotate text, the text would print in the specified font.
+IOGL is also independent of regular text data allowing text data to be overlaid by a graphical element, such as a shaded box.